rateing stars

 CO2 extraction is a complex process that has been around for years.
 It’s a method that’s been used for decaffeination and even dry cleaning but lately has been preferred for CBD extraction as well.

-Most CBD extraction methods rely on using some kind of liquid solvent to eliminate plant matter and leave only its valuable compounds.
+Most CBD oil extraction methods rely on using some kind of liquid solvent to eliminate plant matter and leave only its valuable compounds.
 However, solvents can be unsafe because of residuals that can remain in the final product.

 Carbon dioxide can act as a solvent at certain temperatures and pressures without the dangers of actually being one.
 It ensures higher yields, minimal extraction times, and low energy or maintenance consumption.
 It also has the advantage of acting as both a subcritical and supercritical fluid.